nftstorage/checkup/README.md

 # Checkup

 A tool to check up on data stored in dotStorage, ensuring it is available and retrievable.
-It continuously takes random samples of 1,000 CIDs and creates a report exposed as prometheus metrics.
-Each new report overwrites the last.
+It continuously takes random samples of CIDs and exposes prometheus metrics on their availability.

 ## Usage